Newcastle Interchange: Light rail

+Newcastle Light Rail services commenced on 17 February 2019 and operate from Newcastle Interchange through the Newcastle City Centre to Newcastle Beach.

 Bus

 In September 2015, the former Newcastle & Suburban Co-Operative store building adjacent to the transport interchange was purchased as the site for a proposed bus interchange.
 Demolition commenced in June 2018 and the new bus interchange opened on 5 July 2020.